By Andrew Hoog

 As CEO and co-founder of viaForensics, I can attest to the seriousness of these threats for the oil and fuel industry.
 Having worked with many IT professionals, I have seen them struggle to put effective security measures in place.
 One problem is that many of them are focused on yesterday’s threat–malware.

 Malware gets the most attention partly because it’s the enemy the security community understands best as they’ve been battling it since the rise of the PC.
 But while traditional computer anti-virus programs run checks against an extensive list of known security threats, mobile malware programs increasingly use code not found in established anti-virus databases.
 In 2013, researchers at Northwestern University concluded that the leading mobile anti-virus programs were “susceptible to common evasion techniques” that rendered them ineffective.
+The Google Cloud platform compliance is what one requires to make sure their system is secure from threats.

 While the evolution of more robust mobile anti-malware programs would be a welcome development, it would still do nothing to mitigate the greater security threat to your workplace–unsecured or ‘leaky’ apps.
 These are outwardly benign applications with security flaws that can put your company data and that of your employees and clients at risk.

 Last year we examined 100 popular apps, testing them for man-in-the-middle and SSL attack vulnerabilities, whether they stored passwords and other sensitive data in their memory, and other common security concerns.
 Our study found that fully 60% of apps received a “High” risk rating in one or more areas.
-These apps were offered in Apple’s App Store and Google Play and crossed a wide variety categories (games, financial apps, productivity, business, utilities, etc.) None of them were apps anyone would normally perceive as ‘risky’- usually, when presented with our findings, even their creators were unaware of their apps’ vulnerabilities.
+These apps were offered in Apple’s App Store and Google Play and crossed a wide variety categories (iphone money games, financial apps, productivity, business, utilities, etc.) None of them were apps anyone would normally perceive as ‘risky’- usually, when presented with our findings, even their creators were unaware of their apps’ vulnerabilities.

 How can so many apps contain serious security issues?
 For one, apps are booming business with few regulatory or protective oversights.
 In such an environment, speed-to-market often trumps secure design.
 You average consumer is largely unaware what their phone is really doing or what private data a given app might have access to and potentially expose.
 And without a watchdog organization to help make app buyers more aware about security, app developers lack incentive to ensure their products are safe before release.
 The big players in the mobile ecosystem are a long way from solving the problem, or even beginning to seriously address it.